The Amazon is on fire right now

 About the Amazon

-This vast untamed wilderness is under increasing threat from huge-scale farming and ranching, infrastructure and urban development, unsustainable logging, mining and climate change.
+This precious ecosystem is under increasing threat from huge-scale farming and ranching, infrastructure and urban development, unsustainable logging, mining and climate change.

 Just three quick facts to give you an idea of what’s at stake here: